JMcc888/Capstone-Continued/Readme.md

 If anything, this will just serve as a nice template for me to plugin the actual data to in the future

 # Plus, using the CLI makes me an official #Hackerman

+# 3:50PM 2/17/2022

+The colors are intentionally wild at the moment for testing purposes.
+By doing this I was able to ensure which divs/elements were selected by CSS.